 Frequently Asked Questions

 The distance between Vienna and Düsseldorf is approximately 476 miles, or 767 kilometers.
-The average train journey between these two cities takes 10 hours, although the absolute fastest you could get there is 8 hours and 17 minutes.
+The average train journey between these two cities takes 10 hours and 46 minutes, although the absolute fastest you could get there is 8 hours and 23 minutes.

 Looking for ways to pass the time?
 Most trains are equipped with Wi-Fi, which means you can stream music, browse social media or get some work done during your ride.
 That said, in case your train has a spotty signal, or is among the few without Wi-Fi, we also recommend downloading TV shows and movies to your mobile device in advance of your trip.
 That way the ride will fly by whatever the Wi-Fi situation.

 Thursday tends to be the busiest day of the week with travelers taking trains from Vienna to Düsseldorf.
 Ticket price also tend to be more expensive on Thursday than other days.
 If you are hoping to have more room on the train and even save some change check out travel options on Friday instead, as less people travel then and deals are more likely to be found.